BardiaTiM/DungeonQuad/README.md

+#
 ![Dungeon Quad Cover](https://cdn.discordapp.com/attachments/1049034798691254293/1088138904860885092/dungeonquad_gh.png)
 #
-Embark on an quest through an endless dungeon filled with ferocious foes!
+Embark on an epic quest through an endless dungeon filled with ferocious foes!
 As the hero, you must use all of your skills to escape!

 But beware, for the dungeon is infested with deadly skeletons, scary goblins, and fearsome trolls, all eager to put an end to your quest.
 Armed only with your trusty gun and quick reflexes, you must face down these enemies in a battle for survival.